eggplantbren/DNest4/README.md

 The Paper
 =========

+There is a draft paper describing DNest4 in the paper/ directory of this repository.

-Before you use DNest4, you might want to read the paper describing the Diffusive Nested Sampling algorithm.
+You might also want to read the paper describing the Diffusive Nested Sampling algorithm.
 If you find this software useful in your research, please cite this paper.